What is a Refrigerated Storage Container (a.k.a. Reefer Container)?

 - Rental costs can range between $30-$85 or more per day.

-Keep in mind that refrigerated storage containers usually cost more than traditional containers.
+Keep in mind when you are looking to buy that refrigerated storage containers usually cost more than traditional containers.
 To get an idea about the cost of storage containers, take a look at our pricing guide.
 Also make sure to read these 5 security tips for storage containers when buying a reefer container.